sinha-karan/Mini-Venue-Booking-Dashboard/README.md

 Mini Venue Booking Dashboard

 A simple full-stack web application to browse, book, and manage venues.
-Built with Node.js, Express, MongoDB, and a frontend in HTML/CSS/JS (or React).
+Built with Node.js, Express, MongoDB, and a frontend in HTML/CSS/React.

 ---